 The tournament rake is always paid as entry, which is why it’s the easiest to avoid.
 You can do that by mixing in Satellites and Turbos in your schedule, as they usually have a lower rake.
 However, if you want to be even more efficient, the Freerolls are your best choice, as they are rake-free.

-But if you want to enjoy your favorite tournaments and cut your rake expenses, you can play when you know there are many recreational players.
-Of course, this doesn’t directly reduce the rake cost, but it will increase your chances of winning, ultimately bringing the desired result.
+But if you want to enjoy your favourite tournaments and cut your rake expenses, you can play when you know there are many recreational players.
+Of course, this doesn’t directly reduce the rake cost, but it will increase your winnings, ultimately bringing the desired result.

 Cash Games

 You have to pay rake in various ways when engaging in cash games.
 Most of this will be from the pots you engage in.
 Therefore, you must be more selective with the hands you play out.
-For that purpose, avoiding a huge range and being aware of your positional disadvantage is best.
+For that purpose, avoiding calling too broad and being aware of your positional disadvantage is best.

 What is Rakeback?

-Rakeback might be one of the best ways to avoid paying too much rake while still enjoying poker to the fullest.
-This is a fixed amount that some online poker sites tend to offer their users as an incentive for them to keep playing.
+Rakeback offers might be one of the best ways to avoid paying too much rake and still enjoy the poker game to the fullest.
+This is a fixed amount that an online poker site offers back to their users as an incentive so they can continue playing more.

 Unfortunately, there aren’t too many modern card rooms where you can benefit from poker rakeback deals.
-But there are other opportunities that could potentially be exploited, such as a cashback program.
+But there are other opportunities that could potentially be exploited.

 Natural8 Cashback – Less Variance, Higher Winnings?

-Dealing with a rake can be annoying regardless of whether you are a professional or recreational poker player.
+Dealing with a rake can always be annoying as a professional or recreational poker player.
 You must check the rake collecting rules in various game types and adjust your poker strategy accordingly.

 The amount you receive is based on your level and rank.
 There are eight levels and dozens of ranks to go through, so you want to play as much as possible to get to that 60% Cashback point.
-But the main takeaway is that you will start at 15% Cashback, which automatically decreases the fee burden that you have to carry otherwise.
+But the main takeaway is that you get 15% of Cashback at the beginning, which automatically decreases the fees burden you had to carry otherwise.
 So, you must choose wisely the poker games and card rooms you engage in.